IsaacAKAJupiter/joplin-url-meta/README.md

 ## Roadmap

+-   Fix bug where video resources no longer load within the markdown viewer on mobile (possibly desktop as well?) when the plugin is loaded.
 -   When refetching metadata for a single URL in the panel on desktop, make the new metadata appear in the same place instead of at the bottom.